I’m sure you’ve seen it before, that blogger flaunting their 6 or 7-figure income all from running a blog.

 – Use pictures in your posts

-- Click Upload Files button
+- Click the Upload button

-- Upload a file from your computer
+- Upload an image from your computer

 - Fill in the Alt Text box with words that are optimized for Google Searches

 - Choose the size of the picture (your blog theme should have specific image sizes that work best)

 - Click insert into post

-Plugins: Plugins are essentially little tools you can use to customize your site.
+Plugins are essentially little tools you can use to customize your site.
 Unless you know how to code, plugins will be your best friend.

-You need to be good at SEO in order for your blog to be found by search engines like Google and Bing.
+You need to be good at SEO and keyword research in order for your blog to be found on search engines like Google and Bing.